AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 * The specific assignment is removed and the change is saved.

 **MSS**
-1. Tutor initiates “unassign” from student.
+1. Tutor initiates `unssign` for a student in a class.
 2. System validates the selected entry and checks whether the student has the specified assignment to delete.
 3. System removes the assignment and saves data.
 4. System shows success and updates the student’s details.